Artifactsmaker/operatorization-framework/BENCHMARK_GUIDE.md

 The parameter evaluates the ability of ΩTuy to eliminate undesirable states.

-Higher values increase the difficulty of the selection process.
+Higher values increase the difficulty of the reduction process.

 ---